google/google-ctf/vrp/kctf/challenge-templates/web/README.md

 ## Sandboxing

+Sandboxing is only necessary for challenges that give players RCE-type of access.
+If a challenge does not provide such access, then it is reasonable to just use a normal HTTP server out of the box listening on port 1337, without any additonal sandboxing.

-In order to make it possible to have RCE-style web challenges, kCTF provides two ways to sandbox a web server:
+For challenges that give users RCE-level access, it is then necessary to sandbox every player.
+In order to make that possible, kCTF provides two ways to sandbox a web server:
  1. **CGI-sandbox**: You can configure PHP (or any other CGI) to be sandboxed.
  2. **Proxy sandbox**: You can configure an HTTP server that sandboxes every HTTP request.

 A Proxy sandbox is a bit expensive, it starts an HTTP server on every TCP connection, hence it is a bit slow.
 A CGI sandbox is cheaper, and it just calls the normal CGI endpoint but with nsjail.

 The template challenge has an example of both (NodeJS running as a proxy, and PHP running as CGI).
 It is recommended that static resources are served with only Apache, as to save CPU and RAM.
+This can be accomplished by configuring apache to redirect certain sub-paths to the sandboxed web server, but to serve directly all other paths.

 ## Directory layout